michaeledgar/amp/README.md

   repo = Repositories::pick "/Users/ari/src/amp.code"
   remote = Repositories::pick "https://user:password@bitbucket.org/carbonica/amp"

-  # makes a file...
+make a file...

   Dir.chdir "/Users/ari/src/amp.code/"
-  open "testy.txt", "w" {|f| f.puts "hello, world!" }
+  open "test.txt", "w" {|f| f.puts "hello, world!" }

-  # and add it to the repo!
+and add it to the repo!

-  repo.add "testy.txt"
+  repo.add "test.txt"

-  # commit
+commit

   repo.commit :message => 'blah'

-  # do some more things...

-  # pull and update...
+do some more things, pull and update...

   result = repo.pull remote
   result = repo.update if result.success?

   (puts "You need to fix things!"; new_irb_session binding) unless result.success?
   # type result[:unresolved] to get a list of conflicts

-  # and push!
+and push!

   repo.push remote

 Everything here is really straight forward.
-Plus, if it's not, we've taken the liberty to document the motherfucking shit out of motherfucking everything.
+Plus, if it's not, we've taken the liberty to document as much as possible.
-  Hooray!

 Requirements:
 -------------